SMWlDreams/Tetris/README.md

 #### You can no longer pause during line clears

+#### DAS Acceleration now carries over until you press the opposite direction so you can "Load" DAS

 #### Any needed bug fixes

 Pausing the game during the delay between a piece being placed and a piece spawning no longer causes the game to be stuck on the pause screen after attempting to un-pause.